-• Visible type application is available to instantiate only user-specified type variables.
-This means that in data Proxy a = Proxy, the unmentioned kind variable used in a's kind is not available for visible type application.

-- Class methods' type arguments include the class type variables, followed by any variables an individual method is polymorphic in.
-So, class Monad m where return :: a m a means that return's type arguments are m, a. - With the -XRankNTypes (page 332) extension (Lexically scoped type variables (page 323)), it is possible to declare type arguments somewhere other than the beginning of a type.
-For example, we can have pair :: forall a. a -> forall b. b -> (a, b) and then say pair @Bool True @Char which would have type Char -> (Bool, Char). - Partial type signatures (Partial Type Signatures (page 339)) work nicely with visible type application.
+- Visible type application is available to instantiate only user-specified type variables.
+This means that in data Proxy a = Proxy, the unmentioned kind variable used in a's kind is not available for visible type application. - Class methods' type arguments include the class type variables, followed by any variables an individual method is polymorphic in.
+So, class Monad m where return :: a m a means that return's type arguments are m, a. - With the -XRankNTypes (page 357) extension (Lexically scoped type variables (page 348)), it is possible to declare type arguments somewhere other than the beginning of a type.
+For example, we can have pair :: forall a. a -> forall b. b -> (a, b) and then say pair @Bool True @Char which would have type Char -> (Bool, Char). - Partial type signatures (Partial Type Signatures (page 365)) work nicely with visible type application.
 If you want to specify only the second type argument to wurble, then you can say wurble @ @Int.
 The first argument is a wildcard, just like in a partial type signature.
-However, if used in a visible type application, it is not necessary to specify -XPartialTypeSignatures (page 339) and your code will not generate a warning informing you of the omitted type. - When printing types with -fprint-explicit-foralls (page 72) enabled, type variables not available for visible type application are printed in braces.
-Thus, if you write myLength = length without a type signature, myLength's inferred type will be forall {f} {a}.
-Foldable f => f a -> Int. - Data constructors declared with GADT syntax follow different rules for the time being; it is expected that these will be brought in line with other declarations in the future.
-The rules for GADT data constructors are as follows: - All kind and type variables are considered specified and available for visible type application. - Universal variables always come first, in precisely the order they appear in the type delcaration.
-Universal variables that are constrained by a GADT return type are not included in the data constructor. - Existential variables come next.
-Their order is determined by a user- written forall; or, if there is none, by taking the left-to-right order in the data constructor's type and doing a stable topological sort.
+However, if used in a visible type application, it is not necessary to specify -XPartialTypeSignatures (page 365) and your code will not generate a warning informing you of the omitted type.

+• When printing types with -fprint-explicit-foralls (page 72) enabled, type variables not available for visible type application are printed in braces.
+We can observe this behavior in a GHCi session: